nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 13. Find Tasks Assigned to a Single Member: `findTasksFor`

 In order to manage members efficiently, you may want to track the tasks that are assigned to each member.
-This feature allows you to find all tasks assigned to a single Member.
+This feature allows you to find all tasks assigned to a single member.

 Format: `findTasksFor NAME`